About Dr. David Mussleman and the History of the Music Preservation Society, Inc. and the W.C. Handy Music Festival

 By Dr. Willie Ruff, Festival co-Creator and Edsel Holden, original Board Member

-This year, we lost one of the two men who are credited with the idea that became the W.C.
+In 2018, we lost one of the two men who are credited with the idea that became the W.C.
 Handy Music Festival.
 In tribute, Dr. Willie Ruff, Handy Festival co-creator, and Edsel Holden, original Music Preservation Society, Inc. board member, were asked to share their thoughts and memories about Dr. David Mussleman.
 (Tori Bailey, Festival Chair)

 The W. C. Handy Music Festival, one of the most highly anticipated and influential cultural events in the Southeast, came magically to life following a conversation I had at the Muscle Shoals airport with David Mussleman, a prominent Florence veterinarian.
 David was a total stranger to me at the time, and when he noticed the well-worn French Horn case I carried, he asked if I'd been recording in one of the local studios.
 I said no, I was a native of the area, and was headed back to Yale where I was on the music faculty.
 The conversation soon turned to Mr. Handy and his importance as a central figure in our national musical story.
 The good Doctor not only shared my passion for Handy's legacy, he mentioned the highly successful celebration of the composer's centennial in the Shoals a few years back.
 Suddenly I heard myself blurting out an offer: I would round up a professional troupe of artists I knew of international stature, and bringing them to The Shoals for a three day festival.
 David said he might be able to help make that happen, and we hurriedly exchanged business cards and sprinted to our separate flight gates while yelling out promises to keep in touch.
 Not much later, David called me with the encouraging news that he'd organized a bunch of music enthusiasts, formed a committee, elected officers, raised some money, and that the Shoals was ready to boogie.
 I immediately called Dizzy Gillespie, and a sensational tap dance team called the Harlem Copasetics, and rounded out the assemblage with the Mitchell-Ruff Duo, and vocalist Nate Pruitt.
 The rest is history.
 (Dr. Willie Ruff, co-founder of the W.C.
 Handy Music Festival)